nitros9project/toolshed/doc/ToolShed.md

     cecb copy myprog.bas -t cecb.wav,MYPROG
     Copying a text file from the host to a cassette BASIC image: cecb copy -l -3 -a file.txt cecb.wav,FILE

 ---

+<h3 id="leader_cecb">LEADER - Analyse leader in a WAV file.</h3>

+#### Syntax and Scope

+    leader <wavfile>

+This command looks for alternating frequencies with the aspect ratio specified in the cecb executavie options.
+Staticts are provided for each block found.

+#### Options

+#### Description

+During preservation of CoCo cassette tapes, recovering data is essential.
+There are two known frequencies that are written.
+But due to a variety of factors the wave formas captured can be shifted in frequency.
+With this command, you can try different aspect ratios (and threasholds) to see if any leaders are found.
+You can then use the results to tune further data extraction attempts.

+#### Examples

+    cecb -r1.5 -t0.25 leader file.wav

+    Leader analysis.
+Find alternating frequencies.
+	Target ratio: 1.500000 (1.125000 - 1.875000)

+	Block length 0.714172 seconds (71685-103180)
+	Zero crossing count: 515
+	Average ratio: 1.904762
+	High frequency average: 2100.0 Hz, max: 2100.0 Hz, min 2100.0 Hz Low frequency average: 1102.5 Hz, max: 1102.5 Hz, min 1102.5 Hz

+The numbers after block length are the start and end samples.

+---